adittiyaasril/todolistfe/README.md

 ## Installation

-You need to install Node.js and NPM,
+You need to install Node.js and NPM if u want to use in localhost

 ## How to use